astropy/photutils/docs/psf_spec/group_maker.rst

 GroupMaker
 ==========

-Documented as the `__call__` method of ``GroupStarsBase`` - see https://photutils.readthedocs.io/en/stable/api/photutils.psf.groupstars.GroupStarsBase.html It'll be substantial work to re-design the photometry loops if this is changed in a backwards-incompatible manner, but of course that's possible if there's a good reason for it.
+Documented as the ``__call__`` method of ``GroupStarsBase`` - see https://photutils.readthedocs.io/en/stable/api/photutils.psf.groupstars.GroupStarsBase.html API may potentially change if group_stars is updated to scene_maker extending PSF fitting to non-point source objects; however, it is likely that the fundamental inputs and outputs remain at least functionally similar to those shown here.
+Large changes to the GroupMaker call may require significant changes to the PSF Photometry fitting routines (e.g., ``IterativelySubtractedPSFPhotometry``).

-An object which groups stars within some critical separation, returning potentially overlapping sources with an additonal column indicating their common group members.
+A function which groups stars within some critical separation, returning potentially overlapping sources with an additonal column indicating their common group members.
 Subclasses of ``GroupStarsBase`` may require further input parameters, such as ``crit_separation`` required for ``DAOGroup``.